Set up and register a limited liability partnership

 Once you've registered the LLP with Companies House, they will notify HM Revenue and Customs (HMRC).
 HMRC will then set up the right tax records for the partnership.

-Each partner in the LLP must also register separately with HMRC to get their own tax records set up.
+Each partner in the LLP must also register for self-assessment separately with HMRC to get their own tax records set up.

 Get the support you need right now